 Fire Survivors in the Firehouse

-Smokey, pictured right, is a black lab mix serving as the firehouse dog for the Jacksonville, Illinois department.
+Smokey, pictured above, is a black Lab mix serving as the firehouse dog for the Jacksonville, Illinois department.
 She was rescued from a house fire as a puppy, resuscitated by a JFD team member, and has lived with the firefighters ever since.
-She even got to guest start on the television show Chicago Fire!
+She even got to guest star on the television show Chicago Fire!

 Firefighting Dogs of the 21st Century

 Other dogs take on important fire safety jobs outside the firehouse, such as accelerant-sniffing “arson dogs.”
 According to the State Farm Arson Dog Program, arson dogs are specially trained to “sniff out minute traces of accelerants (gasoline, lighter fluid, etc.) that may have been used to start a fire.”
 These super-sniffers are trained and work alongside individual firefighters or law enforcement officers to investigate the scene of a fire after the blaze has been extinguished.